tdiggity/diynsxled/README.md

 tbd
 ## Car to PCB
 tbd

+# Put 3D printed parts in tail lights
+Test mount the 3d printed brackets in the tail light with the led panels.
+If everything fits, first glue the 3d printed brackets to the tail lights with some superglue and/or hot glue.
+Once that sets, use hotglue on the tabs and attach the led panels.
+Super glue and hot glue don't conduct electricity.

+Tip: Ensure that the brackets are flush with the border of the tail lights.
+Hot glue sets quickly enough for you to get them  lined up well.

 # Loading the arduino code
 For testing - open the test file in the test/ folder and upload it using the arduino IDE.